 This work utilized Core Services supported by grant DK089503 of NIH to the University of Michigan.

+Individuals who have full-time instructional or research faculty positions at the University of Michigan are eligible to apply as Principal Investigators of P&F proposals.
 Preference will be given to junior investigators, senior investigators who are investigating a novel area in their nutrition or obesity research program, and investigators who are new to the nutrition/obesity field.